vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 balance, this could increase the risk of injury during strength exercises.

-### Weightlifting
+### Weight-lifting

-I do my weightlifting exercises while standing on an exercise mat.
+I do my weight-lifting exercises while standing on an exercise mat.
 This is to reduce the risk of injury from any fall due to loss of balance.